 Does Fishbowl have multiple endings?

 The game is rated E by the ESRB and is available on PS5 and PC via Steam.
-A free demo is available on Steam, with The Cosmic Circus noting the demo takes approximately 1 to 1 hour 45 minutes to complete depending on how much you explore.
+A free demo is available on Steam, taking approximately 1 to 1 hour 45 minutes to complete depending on how much you explore.

 Is Fishbowl worth playing?

-Two separate reviews landed at strong scores: The Cosmic Circus gave it 5 out of 5, and Smashpad awarded 4 out of 5.
-Both reviewers noted the game's emotional honesty and the accuracy of its mood system as standout qualities.
-The Cosmic Circus reviewer pointed out it was the first game to make them cry since 2010.
+Fishbowl has earned strong critical reception, with scores ranging from 4 out of 5 to a perfect 5 out of 5.
+Reviewers consistently note the game's emotional honesty and the accuracy of its mood system as standout qualities.
+At least one reviewer called it the first game to make them cry since 2010.

 The game will hit differently depending on your personal history.
 Players who lost someone close, lived through the early pandemic as a young adult, or have any connection to Asian family dynamics will find specific moments that land hard.
-That said, both reviewers recommend it broadly, not just to people with direct experience of grief.
+That said, the game has been broadly recommended, not just to people with direct experience of grief.

 The one honest caveat: if you're expecting action, challenge, or a dramatic payoff, Fishbowl is not that.
 It's a slow, deliberate, cozy game that rewards patience.
-Smashpad specifically recommends playing it day by day rather than in one sitting, which is probably the right call.
+Playing it day by day rather than in one sitting is probably the right call.

 For more cozy game coverage and narrative indie reviews, browse the latest guides at GAMES.GG to find your next low-stress play.